 About me and nice stuff people say

-I am a freelance editor and writer whose work has appeared in publications like The Walrus, Faith Today, and In Trust, a senior editor with Faith Today magazine, partner with Canadian Christian News Services, and moderator of the 2016 and 2017 God, Science and the Universe debates at the University of Toronto.
+I am a freelance editor and writer whose work has appeared in publications like The Walrus, Reader’s Digest, Faith Today, and In Trust.
+I am a senior editor with Faith Today magazine, partner with Canadian Christian News Services, and moderator of the 2016 and 2017 God, Science and the Universe debates at the University of Toronto.
 I love writing about social justice and about how small life changes add up to big world changes.
 I love to tell the stories of ordinary people, who are — of course —never ordinary at all.

 I also help to bring the right words to campaigns that raise awareness and funds for causes that matter — like fighting malnutrition in the developing world; expanding a non-profit’s facilities so a community can be better served; and raising awareness about the urgent needs of the environment and Canada’s role in protecting it.